Na988/Nasser-ENC4265Portfolio/reflective_blogs.md

 Using Boodlebox, the AI analyzed my resume and suggested ways to enhance its professionalism and clarity.

-The most significant change was adding a **professional summary** at the top.
-This provides a quick snapshot of my expertise in **network security, IT infrastructure, and bilingual communication skills**, helping employers immediately recognize my strengths.
+The most significant change was adding a professional summary at the top.
+This provides a quick snapshot of my expertise in network security, IT infrastructure, and bilingual communication skills, helping employers immediately recognize my strengths.

-Another key improvement was the **reorganization of my technical skills** into clearly defined categories.
-This makes my capabilities more **readable** and **accessible** to hiring managers.
-Additionally, the AI recommended **quantifying my achievements**, particularly in my **OCERT internship and teaching assistant role**.
-Adding specific numbers and measurable outcomes turned **general responsibilities into concrete accomplishments**.
+Another key improvement was the reorganization of my technical skills into clearly defined categories.
+This makes my capabilities more readable and accessible to hiring managers.
+Additionally, the AI recommended quantifying my achievements particularly in my OCERT internship and teaching assistant role, Adding specific numbers and measurable outcomes turned general responsibilities into concrete accomplishments.

 ### **Key Takeaways**
 ✔ A resume should **tell a story** rather than just list job positions.